Gardeners Finsbury Park team in a community garden

 We prioritise victim-centred remediation and the protection of vulnerable workers.
 Remedial action may include safe repatriation, temporary financial support, collaboration with relevant NGOs, and worker re-employment where appropriate.
 Staff and management receive ongoing training on the signs of exploitation, the legal obligations in the UK, and practical steps to secure worker welfare.
 Our training emphasises the importance of early detection and the rights of individuals to safe working conditions.

-Annual policy review meeting and governance notes Annual review and continuous improvement Gardeners Finsbury Park conducts an annual review of this modern slavery declaration and all associated policies.
+A young woman gardening outdoors in a backyard or garden space with two children, one girl dressed in a pink headband and purple top, and a boy in a yellow shirt and green overalls.
+They are tending to potted plants, including herbs and flowering plants, arranged on a garden table or surface.
+The garden area features a well-maintained lawn with lush green grass, a mature tree trunk in the background, and various garden beds or planters.
+The scene is illuminated by natural daylight, suggesting a clear weather day, with soft sunlight filtering through foliage.
+The environment shows a landscaped outdoor space suitable for gardening and family outdoor activities, reflecting a typical garden maintained for leisure and natural beauty, and highlighting the outdoor gardening services provided by companies like Gardeners Finsbury Park.
+Annual review and continuous improvement Gardeners Finsbury Park conducts an annual review of this modern slavery declaration and all associated policies.
 The annual review examines audit outcomes, incident reports, supplier compliance, training completion rates and changing risk profiles.
 Findings inform updates to our procurement practices, contract terms and remediation protocols.
 We publish a refreshed statement each year reflecting progress and newly introduced measures to strengthen prevention and response.

 To conclude, our anti-slavery statement for Gardeners Finsbury Park is underpinned by a clear zero-tolerance policy, systematic supplier audits, secure reporting channels and a mandatory annual review cycle.
 We believe that practical, ongoing vigilance and collaborative remediation are the most effective ways to prevent modern slavery in the landscaping and gardening sector.
 This modern slavery policy is reviewed regularly to respond to emerging risks and to ensure that our commitments lead to measurable outcomes for workers and the communities we serve.